Latest update: 2026-04-01

 NetBet on Mobile

 NetBet doesn’t provide a standalone mobile app.
-Instead, the casino runs via a responsive mobile website that works in standard browsers on iOS and Android.
-As of January 2026, the full catalogue is accessible on mobile (including live dealer games), and the cashier/account area is condensed into a simpler menu that’s easier to use on smaller screens.
+Instead, gameplay runs through a responsive mobile website that works in standard browsers on iOS and Android.
+As of April 2026, the full catalogue is available on mobile (including live dealer titles), and the cashier/account area is laid out in a simpler navigation that’s easier to manage on smaller screens.

-There’s no dedicated biometric login inside the mobile site itself, although many players rely on device password managers (Face ID/fingerprint) to speed up sign-in.
+There’s no dedicated biometric login built into the mobile site itself, although many players use device password managers (Face ID/fingerprint) to speed up sign-in.
 Deposits and withdrawals follow the same rules as desktop, including the same minimums and verification steps.
-A practical advantage of the browser-led setup is that any changes to safer gambling prompts or KYC flows are applied immediately without waiting for an app update.
+One advantage of a browser-led setup is that any updates to safer gambling prompts or KYC flows can be applied immediately, without waiting for an app update.
+If you’re interested in how “tap to pay” features are evolving more generally, see our piece on Apple opening Tap to Pay to more apps (this doesn’t mean it’s available at NetBet—just context on the wider payments direction).
+For wider background on buy-now-pay-later being integrated into wallets (separate from gambling use), see Klarna now available in Apple Pay.

 Common NetBet Issues